 All Year 10 students will find themselves asking the question, "Should I do the HSC or the IBDP?"
-This is an important choice , and this document is designed to assist with their decision-making.
+This is an important choice that faces them, and this document is designed to assist with their decision-making.

-AIS offers two paths for matriculation: the International Baccalaureate Diploma Programme (IBDP) and the New South Wales Higher School Certificate (HSC).
+AlS offers two paths for matriculation, the International Baccalaureate Diploma Programme (IBDP) and the New South Wales Higher School Certificate (HSC).
 Both are highly regarded programs with integrity and rigour.
 While the HSC and the IBDP have much in common, there are important differences too.
 It is on the basis of these differences that students, with their parents and Curriculum Coordinators, should make their decision on which pathway to choose.

 Both the IBDP (and its ATAR equivalence) and the HSC (once translated into an ATAR) allow students to apply for entry to both Australian and overseas universities.
-In addition, a Grade 6 or 7 at HL in the IBDP may gain a student valuable credits or advance standing in many universities in Australia and the USA^{}.
+In addition, a Grade 6 or 7 at HL in the IBDP may gain a student valuable credits or advance standing in many universities in Australia and the USA.

 So which is better?
 Our experience of student choice at AIS has shown that students of higher academic ability in the school are equally as likely to select the NSW HSC as they are the IBDP, and are equally likely to be accepted into the university of their choice (either in Australia or overseas).
-Those students not aiming for university may be guided to enrol in a non-ATAR pathway which includes vocationally oriented subjects.
+Those students not aiming for university may be guided to enrol in a non-ATAR pathway which includes, vocationally orientated subjects.
 The most important criterion that students and parents should bear in mind is what course will suit them best.
-This can be focused on the following :
+This can be focused on the following:

-Course Structure
+- Course Structure

 - Styles of Learning

 - Methods of assessment

 - Student requirements

-The information contained in this document will assist students and parents in their decisionmaking process.
+The information contained in this document will assist students and parents in their decision making process.
 It should be read in conjunction with the subject specific information contained in the HSC & IBDP Curriculum Guides.
-Students and parents are also encouraged to take advantage of the knowledge and experience of the teaching team in the Secondary School and the AIS Careers Office, who will be very happy to help answer any questions and support them as they make this important decision.
+We would also encourage students and parents to take advantage of the knowledge and experience of the teaching team in the Secondary School, and the AIS Careers Office, who will be very happy to help answer any questions and support you as you make this important decision.